 What Noise Do Rats Make?

 Here we are going to cover all of the noises that rats make.
-These noises can be the ones you hear around your home if a rat has entered your property.
-They are also the noises that rats make in general, such as squeaking, etc.
+These noises can be heard if a rat has entered your property.
+They are also the noises that rats make, such as squeaking.

-I wanted to cover both because it is important to understand them and the differences.
+I wanted to cover both because it is important to understand them and their differences.

-It can be not comforting when you first hear it, especially if you tentatively walk around in an attic with minimal light!
+It cannot be comforting when you first hear it, especially if you tentatively walk around in an attic with minimal light!
 That is what happened to me.
-Of course, the automatic reaction is the best one, and that is to freeze!
+Of course, the automatic reaction is the best, and that is to freeze!

-I guess that is exactly what the rat wants you to do… freeze, and then back away!
+That is exactly what the rat wants you to do; freeze and back away!

 Why do rats hiss?

-A rat will hiss to warn you off.
-It is a clear sign that the rat feels threatened and that you should back away.
+A rat will hiss to warn you off, signifying that the rat feels threatened and that you should back away.